-Legend has it that the term was first used in the early fifties at Steamboat, Colorado, by a local rancher to describe the region’s light, dry Rocky Mountain snow: Whilst out skiing one day, on terrain that eventually would become the Steamboat ski area, he said the snow tickled his nose like champagne; hence Champagne Powder Snow!
+Legend has it that the term was first used in the early fifties at Steamboat, Colorado.
+A local rancher used the term to describe the region’s light, dry Rocky Mountain snow.
+Whilst out skiing one day, on terrain that eventually would become the Steamboat ski area, he said the snow tickled his nose like champagne.
+Hence Champagne Powder Snow!

 Champagne Powder Snow is now a trademark of the Steamboat Ski & Resort Corporation, Colorado.

-Steamboat is the only ski resort in the world that has its snow trademarked and so there’s no other place you’ll find real Champagne Powder® Snow!
+Steamboat is the only ski resort in the world that has its snow trademarked.
+So there’s no other place you’ll find real Champagne Powder® Snow!

-It’s the low water content of the snow that makes Champagne Powder Snow so special, Steamboat gets snow with the lowest water content in the United States, an average of 6% density, compared with 15% for most other locations.
-Twenty five centimeters of melted snow produces one and a half centimeters of water, compared with a more usual four centimeters.
+It’s the low water content of the snow that makes Champagne Powder Snow so special.
+Steamboat gets snow with the lowest water content in the United States, an average of 6% density, compared with 15% for most other locations.
+Twenty five centimeters of melted snow produces 1.5cm of water, compared with a more usual four centimeters.

 Winter storm clouds blow in from the Pacific.
 These clouds are saturated with ‘super-cooled’, pure water which remains liquid even though it is below the normal freezing point of water.
 This pure water in the atmosphere is seeking dust and dirt particles that it can freeze to.